OmniControl: Control Any Joint at Any Time for Human Motion Generation: Experiments

 \section{Experiments}

-\mypar{Datasets.} We experiment on the popular HumanML3D~\cite{Guo_2022_CVPR} dataset which contains 14,646 text-annotate human motion sequences from AMASS~\cite{AMASS:ICCV:2019} and HumanAct12~\cite{guo2020action2motion} datasets.
-We also evaluate our method on the KIT-ML~\cite{kit2016} dataset with 3,911 sequences.
+\mypar{Datasets.} We experiment on the popular HumanML3D~\citep{Guo_2022_CVPR} dataset which contains 14,646 text-annotate human motion sequences from AMASS~\citep{AMASS:ICCV:2019} and HumanAct12~\citep{guo2020action2motion} datasets.
+We also evaluate our method on the KIT-ML~\citep{kit2016} dataset with 3,911 sequences.

-\mypar{Evaluation methods.} We adopt the evaluation protocol from \cite{Guo_2022_CVPR}. \textit{Fréchet Inception Distance (FID)} reports the \textbf{naturalness} of the generated motion. \textit{R-Precision} evaluates the \textbf{relevancy} of the generated motion to its text prompt, while \textit{Diversity} measures the \textbf{variability} within the generated motion.
-In order to evaluate the controlling performance, following~\cite{karunratanakul2023gmd}, we report \textit{foot skating ratio} as a proxy for the \textbf{incoherence} between trajectory and human motion and \textbf{physical plausibility}.
-It measures the proportion of frames in which either foot skids more than a certain distance (2.5 cm) while maintaining contact with the ground (foot height $<$ 5 cm).
+\mypar{Evaluation methods.} We adopt the evaluation protocol from \citet{Guo_2022_CVPR}. \textit{Fréchet Inception Distance (FID)} reports the \textbf{naturalness} of the generated motion. \textit{R-Precision} evaluates the \textbf{relevancy} of the generated motion to its text prompt, while \textit{Diversity} measures the \textbf{variability} within the generated motion.
+In order to evaluate the controlling performance, following~\citet{karunratanakul2023gmd}, we report \textit{foot skating ratio} as a proxy for the \textbf{incoherence} between trajectory and human motion and \textbf{physical plausibility}.
 We also report \textit{Trajectory error}, \textit{Location error}, and \textit{Average error} of the locations of the controlled joints in the keyframes to measure the \textbf{control accuracy}.
-Trajectory error is the ratio of unsuccessful trajectories, defined as those with any keyframe location error exceeding a threshold.
-Location error is the ratio of keyframe locations that are not reached within a threshold distance.
-Average error measures the mean distance between the generated motion locations and the keyframe locations measured at the keyframe motion steps.
+We provide detailed information of other metrics in the Appendix~\ref{metrics_info}.
 All the models are trained to generate 196 frames in our evaluation, where we use 5 sparsity levels in the controlling signal, including 1, 2, 5, 49 (25\% density), and 196 keyframes (100\% density).
 The time steps of keyframes are randomly sampled.
-We report the average performance over all density levels in time.
+We report the average performance over all density levels.

 In both training and evaluation, all models are provided with ground-truth trajectories as the spatial control signals.

-\mypar{Implementation details.} Our baseline motion diffusion model is based on MDM~\cite{tevet2023human}.
-Similar to MDM, we use the CLIP~\cite{radford2021learning} model to encode text prompts and the generation process is in a classifier-free~\cite{ho2021classifierfree} manner.
-Both the motion diffusion model and realism guidance model resume the pre-trained weights from~\cite{tevet2023human} and are fine-tuned together.
-We implemented our model using Pytorch with training on 1 NVIDIA A5000 GPU.
-Batch size $b=64$.
-We use AdamW optimizer~\cite{loshchilov2017decoupled}, and the learning rate is $1\text{e-}5$.